-There was a fight and there were people.
-Yes, there were people in our time, Not like the current tribe: Heroes - not you!
+There was a fight here and there were people.
+Yes, there were people in our time, Not like the current tribe: The heroes are not you!
 Description of the main battle

 Tell me, uncle, it’s not for nothing